dholab/2025-github-website-demo/README.md

 First, we make sure [Quarto is installed](https://quarto.org/docs/get-started/), and then use it to create a project in the current working directory with `quarto project create`.
 This command is interactive and will guide you through creating the kind of project you want.
 In this case, the key point is that we want a website project to be created in the current working directory.

 This will create a few files for use: the `_quarto.yml` file for whole-project configuration, the `index.qmd` file that will serve as the homepage and entrypoint for the website, and an `about.qmd` that will serve as an “About” page in a separate “tab” on the website.
-We also get a `styles.css` file, which provides some aesthetic tweaks to what would otherwise be raw, boring HTML.
+We also get a `styles.css` file, which allows us to do some aesthetic tweaks to what would otherwise be raw, boring HTML.
+The said, we don’t have to touch it in this case, as the Quarto renderer comes with a number of CSS themes built-in.

 > [!NOTE]
 >